dajmcdon/tamara-site/teaching.md

 ![](assets/images/SpainMula.jpg)

 ![](assets/images/MascotaBraves.jpg)
 _Directing studies abroad and language immersion programs provides the unique opportunity to experience culture and get to know students outside of the traditional classroom setting.
-Top image: The cast of **Se vende una mula** just prior to performing at the end of program reception and talent showcase in León, Spain (Summer 2014).
-Bottom image: The 2012 Clemson Language Immersion Program took students to Atlanta to meet Latin American players and coaches on the Braves._
+Top image: The cast of **Se vende una mula** before taking the stage at the end-of-program reception and talent showcase in León, Spain (Summer 2014).
+Bottom image: The 2012 Clemson Language Immersion Program took students to Atlanta to meet Latin American baseball players and coaches on the Braves._